zac3e/Wine_quality_with_app/README.md

-# End to End Data Science Project
+# End-to-End Machine Learning Project on Wine Quality

+We developed a complete ML project covering all key stages: data ingestion, validation, transformation, training, and evaluation.
+Additionally, we built a simple Flask application to predict new samples.

+---

-### Workflows--ML Pipeline
+### Workflow — ML Pipeline

 1. Data Ingestion
 2. Data Validation
-3. Data Transformation-- Feature Engineering,Data Preprocessing
+3. Data Transformation — Feature Engineering and Preprocessing
-4. Model Trainer
+4. Model Training
-5. Model Evaluation- MLFLOW,Dagshub
+5. Model Evaluation — using MLflow and Dagshub

-## Workflows
+---

+## Steps to Update the Project

-1. Update config.yaml
+1. Update `config.yaml`
-2. Update schema.yaml
+2. Update `schema.yaml`
-3. Update params.yaml
+3. Update `params.yaml`
-4. Update the entity
+4. Update the data entities
-5. Update the configuration manager in src config
+5. Update the configuration manager in `src/config`
-6. Update the components
+6. Update the components (functional modules)
 7. Update the pipeline
-8. Update the main.py
+8. Update the main script `main.py`